FluffyBullet/FLOWMEER/README.md

 Brown will be used for text and hover overlays, representing the soil/compost during gardening.
 This color will contrast enough for the user to see the highlighted icons and read with ease.
 Dark Green is used for the logo created and the name to create a contrast.
 The dark green section of the name - flowmeer highlights the name of "FLOWER" whilst the red places "ME" within the flower.

+## Testing

+### Behaviour Driven Development

+Before completing of my project, I followed a series of user stories to outline the features required for the website but also as a test after each stage to ensure the feature works as expected.

+Each user story is created as a case on a KanBan board also hosted via github and linked to the respository.
+This can be viewed here: https://github.com/users/FluffyBullet/projects/3/views/1

+### Validator checks:

 ## __Deployment__